RaspAP/raspap-webgui/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Before submitting an issue**

-Please read this first https://github.com/billz/raspap-webgui/wiki/Reporting-issues
+All submitters MUST read this first https://github.com/billz/raspap-webgui/wiki/Reporting-issues

+Have a question or want to suggest a feature?
+You may do so here https://github.com/billz/raspap-webgui/discussions

-* [x] This is a bug report
+* [ ] This is a bug report
 * [ ] I searched existing issues before opening this one
 * [ ] I checked the FAQ before creating this issue
 * [ ] I have read and understand the issue reporting guidelines